ASK YOUR LEGISLATOR

 Addressing monopolization and encouraging competition between PBMs, which helps increases accountability and ensure fair negotiations with pharmacies and drug manufacturers.

-Healthcare providers can play a role by negotiating fair terms with PBMs ensuring that patient care is not compromised due to financial considerations.
+Healthcare providers can play a role by negotiating fair terms with PBMs, ensuring that patient care is not compromised due to financial considerations.

-We're working to pass similar legislation
+We're working to pass similar legislation in the MN State Legislature!

 Have you experienced PBM abuse?
 How important is your independent pharmacy to your health?
 Tell the Governor's office.